Faculty Guides to Advising & Mentoring Research Degree Students

 - Consider whether the student will benefit from your advice, especially if there are areas in which the student truly needs to improve to be successful in graduate school.

 In cases where the student’s academic progress has been inadequate or where there has been conflict or unresolvable mismatch in communication or work styles between student and advisor, refer the student to the DGS or to someone in the Graduate School for this conversation and feedback.
 The Graduate School can help develop a supportive exit plan to the degree that is possible.

-(In situations where the student is leaving related to academic or research misconduct or academic integrity violations, the Graduate School will have been involved from the outset; please contact the Associate Dean for Academic and Student Affairs if you have questions.)
+(In situations where the student is leaving related to academic or research misconduct or academic integrity violations, the Graduate School will have been involved from the outset; please contact the Associate Dean for Academics if you have questions.)

 Special Challenge: Conflicts of Interest

 Conflicts of interest can impact advising and result in inappropriate decisions affecting students.
 The focus should always be on what is in the student’s best interest.